-1. Topological Independence: Service forwarding occurs within the service plane, the underlying network topology does not require modification.
-NSH provides an identifier used to select the network overlay for network forwarding.

-- 2. Service Chaining: NSH enables service chaining per [RFC7665].
+- Topological Independence: Service forwarding occurs within the service plane, the underlying network topology does not require modification.
+NSH provides an identifier used to select the network overlay for network forwarding. - 2.
+Service Chaining: NSH enables service chaining per [RFC7665].
 NSH contains path identification information needed to realize a service path.
 Furthermore, NSH provides the ability to monitor and troubleshoot a service chain, end-to-end via service-specific OAM messages.
 NSH fields can be used by administrators (via, for example, a traffic analyzer) to verify (account, ensure correct chaining, provide reports, etc.) the path specifics of packets being forwarded along a service path. - 3.
 NSH provides a mechanism to carry shared metadata between participating entities and service functions.
 The semantics of the shared metadata is communicated via a control plane, which is outside the scope of this document, to participating nodes.

-[SFC-CP] provides an example of such in section 3.3.
+[I-D.ietf-sfc-control-plane] provides an example of such in Section 3.3.
 Examples of metadata include classification information used for policy enforcement and network context for forwarding post service delivery.
 Sharing the metadata allows service functions to share initial and intermediate classification results with downstream service functions saving re-classification, where enough information was enclosed. - 4.
 NSH offers a common and standards-based header for service chaining to all network and service nodes. - 5.
-Transport Agnostic: NSH is transport independent.
+Transport Agnostic: NSH is transport-independent.
 An appropriate (for a given deployment) network transport protocol can be used to transport NSH-encapsulated traffic.
 This transport may form an overlay network and if an existing overlay topology provides the required service path connectivity, that existing overlay may be used.

-3. Network Service Header
+Network Service Header

-A Network Service Header (NSH) contains service path information and optionally metadata that are added to a packet or frame and used to create a service plane.
+NSH contains service path information and optionally metadata that are added to a packet or frame and used to create a service plane.
 An outer transport header is imposed, on NSH and the original packet/frame, for network forwarding.

 A Service Classifier adds NSH.
-NSH is removed by the last SFF in the service chain or by a SF that consumes the packet.
+NSH is removed by the last SFF in the service chain or by an SF that consumes the packet.

-3.1.
+2.1.
 Network Service Header Format

-NSH is composed of a 4-byte (all references to bytes in this document refer to 8-bit bytes, or octets) Base Header, a 4-byte Service Path Header and optional Context Headers, as shown in Figure 1 below.
+NSH is composed of a 4-byte Base Header, a 4-byte Service Path Header and optional Context Headers, as shown in Figure 1 below.